|Dawn in the air|

 In the film: Up in the Air, George Clooney plays Ryan Bingham, a guy with the goal of earning one million miles with the one airline.

 Today, I reached the milestone of one million miles in the air (1.6 million kilometres).
 My life does not completely rsemble Clooney’s movie character, however.
-I actually love being home and I like people but I do like my elite statuses:
+Unlike him, I actually love being home and I like people.

 - United Airlines Gold